jonny-edyn/personal-website/content/blog/2023-roundup/index.md

 Here are a few of the places that bought joy to my year:

-- Zell em See - skiing trip for Bday in a Austria which had surprisingly good snow and runs.
+- Zell em See - skiing trip for bday in a Austria which had surprisingly good snow and runs.
 Just don’t miss the last lift down in the evening!
 - Mumbles - what a part of the world.
 - Isle of Mull - summer camping trip.
-The hebrides is my favourite place in world.
+The Hebrides are my favourite place in world.
-- Barcelona - visit gf’s brother.
+- Barcelona - visit to gf’s brother living out there.
+Oh the food!
 - Lords cricket - all the ashes.
 - Bath - thought about moving there.
 Maybe not.
 - Mountains ⛰️: Pen Y fan & Schiellion